Planning 7 min read

 Hot Tubs

 A house with a hot tub is almost universally popular.
 It provides a natural gathering point, particularly in the evenings.
 For larger groups, check the hot tub capacity—some are designed for 4 people, others for 8 or more.
-Be aware of any usage restrictions (many properties prohibit hot tub use after 10pm to respect neighbours).
+Be aware of any ubrown restrictions (many properties prohibit hot tub use after 10pm to respect neighbours).

 Games Rooms